Ana06/OS/README.md

 Normally a demon has its own session an group.
 To ensure that it is possible to create it, a fork is done.
 This is a demon template, where the process attributes are showed (similar to how it is done in **ps.c**) and the work directory is set to */tmp*.

+### demonize.c

+Executes any program as a demon and redirects the terminal outputs.

+### super-shell.c

+Execute a shell with a FIFO scheduler policy with the priority given as an argument.
+If it is not given the maximum priority is set.

 ## File system management